-Shop until you drop on Market Street, from clothes and shoes to books and gifts, savor delicious food on Congress Street, there’s no better location for seafood and enjoy your favorite beverages on Pleasant Street.
+Shop until you drop on Market Street, from clothes and shoes to books and gifts, savor delicious food on Congress Street — there’s no better location for seafood — and enjoy your favorite beverages on Pleasant Street.

 For an exciting learning experience, make your way over to USS Albacore, a research submarine designed by the US Navy.
 Enter the submarine, test the periscope and check out all the cool spaces inside.

-Do you want to hit the beach too?
+Want to hit the beach too?